rogenth/klipper-on-android/README.md

   sudo ./start-debian.sh
   ```

-- Add your username, add a password and upgrade packages:
+- Add your username (in this case `print3D`), add a password and upgrade packages:
   ```bash
   apt update
   apt upgrade